apiserver.config.openshift.io

 Applying a specific node selector to all infrastructure components causes OKD to schedule those workloads on nodes with that label.

-In addition to the ones created by the installation program, you can create your own compute machine sets to dynamically manage the machine compute resources for specific workloads of your choice.
+In addition to the compute machine sets created by the installation program, you can create your own to dynamically manage the machine compute resources for specific workloads of your choice.

 Deploy an OKD cluster.